jcrosso/openastro-1/README.md

 # openastro
-Open Astro Project - SVBony SV605MC
+Open Astro Project - With support for SVBony SV605MC